coder/docs/admin/access-control/user-management.md

 Coder will create the new user.
 If you opted for the **Built-In** auth type, Coder will display a temporary password.
 Provide this password to the user, which they can use with their email to access their new account.
-For increased security, the new user will be prompted to change their password immediately after they log in.
+For increased security, Coder prompts the new user to change their password immediately after they log in.

 ## Deleting a user

 To delete a user:

 1. Go to **Manage** > **Users**.
-Find the user you want to delete and click the **vertical elipses** associated with that user.
+Find the user you want to delete and click the **vertical ellipsis** associated with that user.
 1. Click **Delete**.
 1. You'll be prompted to confirm this action.
 Click **Delete** to proceed.